Slackadays/Chata/README.md

 # Motivation 🎸

-I have an interest in bachata guitar.
+I have an interest in ba**chata** guitar.
 If you don't know what that is, do an internet search for the band featured on my GitHub profile and you'll find out.
 (Hint: Aventura is the coolest thing ever!)

-To make the "classic" bachata guitar sound, you need four audio effects: high-pass EQ, compression, 20ms-delay stereo chorus, and reverb, in that order.
+To make the "classic" ba**chata** guitar sound, you need four audio effects: high-pass EQ, compression, 20ms-delay stereo chorus, and reverb, in that order.
 Unfortunately, unless you want to lug around a bunch of heavy guitar pedals, a laptop, or a vintage Ibanez PT-4 from the 1990s, a DSP "multi-effects processor" is the only practical option.
 Also unfortunately, researching how these DSP things work revealed how sorry of a state the professional audio industry is regarding free and open-source software.

 So, why not just make the solution?